 Customer ASN – Your networks Autonomous System Number.
 For Private Direct Connects, this must be a private ASN.
 For public Direct Connects, this can be either a Private or Public ASN.

 BGP Auth Key – Optional field allowing you to specify the BGP Auth Key.
 If you leave this blank, we will negotiate a key automatically for you with AWS which will be displayed in the Megaport Portal.
+NOTE: The key is not displayed in the AWS console.

 Customer IP Address – The IP Address space you will use on your network to peer with.
 This field is optional and if left blank, a Private /30 will be auto assigned by Megaport.